Twistient/hdvec/README.md

 result = logic_and(a, b, encoder)  # encodes 0
 ```

+See also `notebooks/scene_crosstalk.ipynb` for a round-trip accuracy and margin study using the scene encoder.

+**Benchmarks**

+Run `python -m benchmarks.scene_crosstalk --plot` to reproduce the cross-talk curves programmatically (round-trip accuracy and mean cleanup margin versus fill ratio).

 ## Use Cases

 - Structure‑aware perception and reasoning in high dimension